-We will continue to work closely with our regulators, the Human Tissues Authority (HTA); the Department of Health and Social Care (DHSC), and our partners in the EU to ensure the continued smooth supply of stem cells from donors in the EU beyond the implementation period.
+We will continue to work closely with our regulators the Human Tissues Authority (HTA), the Department of Health and Social Care (DHSC) and our partners in the EU to ensure the continued smooth supply of stem cells from donors in the EU beyond the implementation period.

-Throughout 2019, we have been working hard to establish written agreements with donor registries within the EU.
+Throughout 2020, we have been working hard to establish written agreements with donor registries within the EU.
 These independent agreements will ensure donated stem cells are handled and delivered as we expect, and for information to be shared securely between registries as it was done before.

 Until the end of 2020, UK research institutions and scientists will be able to access research funding from the European Commission.
 Funding programmes such as Horizon 2020 support projects across the UK with a recent analysis stating over half of all international funding for UK health research came from the European Commission.

+From 1 January 2021, the UK’s future relationship with the EU will be determined by the new Free Trade Agreement, including UK researcher’s access to EU research programmes.
 At Anthony Nolan, we will continue to work with our international research collaborators.
 We’re also striving to improve access to clinical trials so that new treatments can be developed and approved more quickly.

 If you have any concerns about how Brexit or the UK’s future relationship with the EU could affect your own treatment, please speak to your medical team.
 They will be able to give personal advice and answer any questions you have.